 - Up to $4.6 million to JN Nova Pharma (Montréal, QC) to assist in the development of a proprietary drug to block coronavirus infection, while reducing the impacts of the disease in patients exhibiting COVID-19 symptoms so they may recover faster;

-- Providing up to $113 million in stage 2 NRC IRAP funding to help the most promising of the stage 1 funding recipients advance to the next phase of clinical developments.
-(March 16, 2021).
+- Providing up to $113 million in stage 2 NRC IRAP funding to help the most promising of the stage 1 funding recipients advance to the next phase of clinical developments; and (March 16, 2021); and

 - Signing a memorandum of understanding with Novavax to pursue production of its COVID‑19 vaccine at the NRC's Biologics Manufacturing Centre, once both the vaccine candidate and the facility receive the required Health Canada approvals.
 (February 2, 2021).